glennlaursen/vdm-plantuml-plugin/README.md

 ### Association Definition:
 UML associations occur when the type of a VDM instance variable is a class or when the instance variable is a set, sequence or map type with a class as its subtype.
 When deciding if a map type from a type A to a type B is an association, type B is considered.
-Associations in plantUML are defined after [class declarations](https://github.com/jolnd/vdm-plantuml-plugin#class-declarations)
+Associations in PlantUML are defined after [class declarations](https://github.com/jolnd/vdm-plantuml-plugin#class-declarations)

 The use of set and sequence types dictate the multiplicity of the association and the use of the map type produce a qualified association.